Overview

 name="get_current_weather",

-description="Get the current weather",
+description="Get current weather information",

 properties={